Hi, what do you want to do?

 Enduring Legacies of the New Deal

-Learners investigate U.S. history by listening to an economics lecture.
+Students investigate U.S. history by listening to an economics lecture.
 In this U.S. government lesson plan, students research the "New Deal" which happened after the Great Depression.
-Learners identify movies, books and music from the...
+Students identify movies, books and music from the...